jonkpirateboy/Pass-fur-alle/README.md

 ## What you need for running on Linux

+Common for all items below: Skip if you have them installed already.

+* Google Chrome
 * PIP3
 * Selenium
 * Chromedriver

+### Install Google Chrome
+Go to [https://www.google.com/chrome/](https://www.google.com/chrome/) and follow the instructions

 ### Install PIP3
 Open a Terminal and enter